LeongDong/PCAMNet/README.md

 SimpleITK 2.1.1.2
 ## Data process

 The model was trained and evaluated on OAI-ZIB Datasets.
 This public dataset includes 507 3D DESS MR data with 81120 slices.
-The pixel spacing is 0.3645mm $\times$ 0.3645mm and the slice thickness is 0.7mm for all volumetric data.
-For each volumetric data, it contains 160 slices in 384 $\times$ 384.
+The pixel spacing is $0.3645mm\times0.3645mm$ and the slice thickness is 0.7mm for all volumetric data.
+For each volumetric data, it contains 160 slices in $384 \times384$.

 For data preprocess, each volume data is cropped into $256\times256$ in center position along the height and width dimension and is cropped randomly along depth (slice) dimension into $32$.
 The finally data size is $256\times256\times32$.